yochaiz/darts-UNIQ/README.md

 Code repository for Quantized NAS (Chapter 3): https://arxiv.org/abs/1904.09872

-Please use F-BANNAS branch.

 ## Installation
-We recommend using TensorFlow with pip virtual environment.
+We recommend using virtual environment.
 Installing instructions can be found in the following link: https://www.tensorflow.org/install/pip

 After the virtual environment activation, we have to install the required packages: